Help students Learn How to Save Lives, While Having Fun

 for points and prizes!

-The Spring 2012 School Challenge ended May 1.
-The Fall 2012 School Challenge will begin in the fall.
-Between challenges, individual students may register or log in and complete the Challenge missions on their own for personal points.
-Once the Fall School Challenge begins, any missions your students complete will count toward their school's completion rate.
+The Spring 2014 School Challenge is currently underway.
+Individual students may register or log in and complete the Challenge missions on their own for personal points, and any missions your students complete will count toward their school's completion rate.

 WHAT IS THE BE THE BEAT SCHOOL CHALLENGE?